dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-spotlights.md

 layout: post
 categories: three.js
 id: 171
-updated: 2018-04-11 20:46:47
+updated: 2018-04-12 09:44:57
-version: 1.6
+version: 1.7
 ---

 Lights, camera, action!
-In this post will will be covering all three of those things in [three.js](https://threejs.org/), but with an emphases on spotlights.
+In this post will will be covering all three of those things in [three.js](https://threejs.org/), but with an emphases on [spotlights](https://threejs.org/docs/index.html#api/lights/SpotLight).
 Spotlights as the name suggests is a directional light that will concentrate light in a cone like shape at a given target.
 This kind of light source differs from other options that will just brighten things up in general, or give a cylinder like beam of light in a given direction.
 In addition to adding directional light to a project, spotlights can be used to generate shadows, if the render used can do so, and is set up to render shadows.

 <!-- more -->

 # What to know before hand

-This is not a getting started post on three.js, or javaScript in general.
+This is not a [getting started](/2018/04/04/threejs-getting-started/) post on three.js, or javaScript in general.
 I assume that you have at least a basic working knowledge on javaScript, and that you have your feet wet with three.js.
 If not I have other posts that may help.

 In this post I will not be covering materials in three.js in detail, but I also assume that you know that in three.js some materials respond to a light source, and others do not.